ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 ### PROJECT DESCRIPTION
 This data analytics project involves a detailed examination of a large dataset containing sales, pricing, and engagement metrics of online courses from a learning platform.
 The purpose of the analysis is to extract actionable insights that will help the business optimize course offerings, improve content strategy, and increase overall profitability.

-The dataset includes more than 6,000 individual course records across various subjects, levels, and price points.
+The dataset includes individual course records across various subjects, levels, and price points.
 Key metrics include number of subscribers, course duration, course price, rating, and publishing timestamp, among others.

 As a Data Analyst, my responsibility is to clean, transform, analyze, and visualize the data in Excel, and provide strategic business recommendations to drive growth and mitigate risks.